-“Gidget Goes to Rome” isn’t the best of the three Gidget feature films, but it isn’t the worst.
+“Gidget Goes to Rome” isn’t the best of the three Gidget feature films, but it may not be the worst?

 In this film, we join Gidget and her friends for a third summer.
-Gidget (Carol) is about to go off to college and is planning a trip to Rome, Italy with her friends—Lucy (Noreen Corcoran) and Libby (Trudi Ames).
-She’s trying to convince her boyfriend Moondoggie/Jeff (James Darren) and his buddies—Judge (Joby Baker) and Clay (Peter Brooks)—to come along.
+Gidget (Cindy Carol) is about to go off to college and is planning a trip to Rome, Italy, with her friends — Lucy (Noreen Corcoran) and Libby (Trudi Ames).
+She’s trying to convince her boyfriend Moondoggie/Jeff (James Darren) and his buddies — Judge (Joby Baker) and Clay (Peter Brooks) — to come along.
 But before they can head abroad, Gidget’s parents need some convincing.
 They will only let Gidget go if she has a chaperon.
 Judge enlists his rich, eccentric Aunt Albertina (Jessie Royce Landis).
 Without her knowledge, Gidget’s father (Don Porter) writes to an old friend he met in Italy during World War II, Paolo Cellini (Cesare Danova).